 Mark your calendars and make your reservations for the next community supper at 5 p.m., Wednesday, Oct.
 19. The meal will feature a Thanksgiving-style turkey dinner.
 Please note: meal reservations must be made by noon on Monday, Oct.
 17 by calling 882-8230.
 Chicken is always available as an alternative entree but must be specified with the meal reservation.
 All are welcome!

 This in from the Edgecomb Eddy School: The third, fourth, and fifth grade classes had a great time at the Conservation Fair in Union, on Thursday, Sept.
 29. The students enjoyed learning that Katahdin sheep have hair instead of wool and found it interesting to hear about Max, the Galloway cow.
 There were also wonderful presentations on blueberry picking, how watersheds work, and nature songs involving sign language.
 Gee, I didn’t know about the hairy sheep!

 Put a dinner plate in your freezer and let it chill.
 Put several ice cubes in a frying pan and turn on the heat.
 The cubes melt and the water evaporates.
 Hold the chilled dinner plate 10-12 inches above the water boiling in the pan.
 It will get moist as the water condenses.

-Hi again, dear readers.
-Here is your Marilyn Beane’s World columnist with more news of my sweetheart Elden and my life at Crawford Commons Assisted Living, 132 Middle Rd., Union, ME 04862-0628.
+Hi, dear readers.
+Here is your Marilyn Beane’s World columnist with more news of my sweetheart Elden and my lives at Crawford Commons Assisted Living, 132 Middle Road, Union, ME 04862-0628.